yiyi2004/obsidian/Challenge/Habit Challenge/Go Pro.md

 | Day   | 29  | 30  |     |     |     |     |     |
 | Notes |     |     |     |     |     |     |     |

 ### Congratulations!
-You made it to 30 days!
-You see if you can keep going.
+You Made it to 30 Days!
+You See if You Can Keep Going